-To date, traditional business leadership models have paid only lip service to managing the social context in which business operates.
-In so doing, today’s business leaders may be missing a golden opportunity to “future fit” their organisations and leverage technologies to create workplaces that meet the social needs of employees.
+Traditional business leadership models only pay lip service to managing the social context of the business.
+In doing so, today’s business leaders may be missing a golden opportunity to ‘future fit’ their companies.
+There is a chance to leverage technologies to create workplaces that meet the social needs of employees.
 This focus on wellbeing encourages staff to thrive in the workplace.

-Many recognise that today’s mainstream business models are out of sync with the technology innovations that have dissolved corporate walls and knitted suppliers and consumers into a sharing economy such as Uber, Airbnb or Crowdfunding.
+Many recognise that today’s mainstream business models are out of sync with technology innovations.
+These disruptors have dissolved corporate walls and knitted suppliers and consumers into a sharing economy.
+Just think of platforms such as Uber, Airbnb, or Crowdfunding.

-Despite annual employee engagement surveys to assess engagement, organisational leaders hold back from purposfully and actively designing their organisation’s culture.
-Too often, organisational values are not operationalised and organisational cultures remain dysfunctional through lack of management consistency.
+Despite annual employee engagement surveys, leaders hold back from actively designing their culture.
+Too often, companies don’t put their values into practice, and cultures remain flawed through lack of consistency.

 The new ethical leadership model involves three specific activities:

-- Identifying the social purpose of the organisation beyond shareholder needs so employees can feel good about the organisations they work for and also find their place in the larger picture of how business can be a force for social good.
+- Identify the social purpose of the business beyond shareholder needs.
+This way, employees can feel good about the enterprises they work for.
+They can also find their place in the larger picture of how business can be a force for social good.

-- Purposely designing an organisational culture where known risks are eliminated and leaders have forearmed and forewarned employees of the ethical challenges they will inevitably face.
+- Purposely design a culture where you eliminate known risks.
+Forearm and forward employees of the ethical challenges they will inevitably face.

-- Holding leaders accountable to ensure their employees are fully engaged.
-To date this has been a critical leadership skill that has gone unmeasured.
-Gallup revealed in 2013 that this failure has meant that only 13% of the global workforce is engaged at work because the organisational cultures they work in do not meet their social needs.
-Since we have the tools and knowledge of what motivates employees, ethical leaders need to leverage this knowledge to design a culture that enables employees to fully contribute their diversity of skills and willingly collaborate with each other to ensure the sum is far greater than the parts.
+- Hold leaders accountable to ensure their employees are fully engaged.
+To date, this has been a critical leadership skill that has gone unmeasured.
+Gallup revealed in 2013 that this failure has meant that only 13% of the global workforce is engaged at work.
+That’s because the cultures they work in do not meet their social needs.
+Since it is now known what motivates employees, ethical leaders need to leverage this.
+They must design a culture that enables employees to contribute their skills and collaborate.

 Thankfully, ethical leadership is very different from leadership as usual.
-If leaders fail to step up to the new ethical leadership model, we can expect new employees to continue to vote with their feet and leave their employers after one or two years in search of more fulfilling work.
+Leaders may fail to step up to the new ethical leadership model.
+If that happens, you can expect new employees to continue to vote with their feet and leave their employers promptly in search of more fulfilling work.